dotNetkow/guest-writer/articles/2019-09-12-ionic-auth-connect.markdown

 ## What’s Next?

 In this tutorial, you learned how to create an Ionic app that provides a simple login/logout experience using Auth0 and Ionic Auth Connect.
-From here, continue to add new features as you see fit.
+From here, there are more paths you can take to build out the rest of your app.
+For example, you could design additional app features using a variety of the [100+ Ionic components](https://ionicframework.com/docs/components?utm_source=auth0&utm_medium=blog&utm_campaign=authconnect-auth0) available or add native device functionality using [Ionic Native plugins](https://ionicframework.com/docs/native/overview?utm_source=auth0&utm_medium=blog&utm_campaign=authconnect-auth0).
+If you have questions on Auth Connect or anything else Ionic, feel free to reach out to me on Twitter [https://twitter.com/dotNetkow].
+See you next time!